History of water polo: International play

 Every 2 to 4 years since 1973, a men's Water Polo World Championship is played together with the World Swimming Championship, under the auspices of FINA.
 Women's water polo was added in 1986.
 A second tournament series, the FINA Water Polo World Cup, has been held every other year since 1979.
 In 2002, FINA organized the sport's first international league, the FINA Water Polo World League, in which the best national teams compete against one another in an annual season format with nearly half a million dollar purse.

 Internationally, the biggest water polo competition in the world is played in the Netherlands.
 Prince William of Wales was the captain of his collegiate water polo team at St Andrew's University, Scotland.
 The annual Varsity Match between Oxford and Cambridge Universities is the sport's longest running rivalry, first played in 1891.

 Results of the major international competitions

 Olympic Games

 Hungary has been the most successful country in men's tournament, while the United States is the only team to win multiple times at the women's tournament since its introduction.

+Serbia won the last three Olympic tournaments.